Oratorio del Rosario di Santa Cita, Palermo

-The Oratorio del Rosario di Santa Cita is a Baroque chapel or prayer room located in the quarter of the Castellamare within the historic center of Palermo, region of Sicily, Italy.
+The Oratorio del Rosario di Santa Cita is a Baroque prayer room or oratory located in the quarter of the Castellamare within the historic center of Palermo, region of Sicily, Italy.
 The site is best known for the remarkable stucco tableaux scenes composed during 1687-1718 by Giacomo Serpotta.

 History

 This Confraternity or Compagnia del Rosario was founded in 1570 by a group of prominent or aristocratic members deriving from the Confraternity of San Domenico, with the distinct Oratory of the Rosary of San Domenico.
 After location at another site in town, they moved to this site near the church of Santa Cita.